tylermarshal/ruby-submissions/1801-b/1module/http/Haley_Mesander.md

 * 2: Below expectations
 * 1: Well-below expectations

-### 2. Breaking Logic into Components
+### 2. Breaking Logic into Components: 2

-Expectations:
+Expectations: 2

-- [ ] Code is effectively broken into methods & classes
+- [/] Code is effectively broken into methods & classes
-- [ ] Developer writes methods less than 7 lines
+- [x] Developer writes methods less than 7 lines
 - [ ] No more than 3 methods break the principle of SRP

 * 4: Above expectations